gcassel/IOT/terms/our-representatives.md

 #### Definition

-*Our representatives* means *any agents (persons or teams) who host, facilitate, administer or moderate* any of [our channels](https://github.com/gcassel/IO/blob/main/terms/our-channels.md) through authority which has been assigned or legitimately delegated by us.
+*Our representatives* means *any agents (persons or teams) who host, facilitate, administer or moderate* any of [our channels](https://github.com/gcassel/IO/blob/main/terms/our-channels.md) through authority which has been assigned or legitimately delegated by the indicated project.

 #### Notes